sdgamboa/taxPProValidation/discrete-binary/README.md

 function that should be cross-validated.
 Only add physiologies with attribute type "binary."

 Add the chosen physiologies to the `physiologies` variable in the script.
-No spaces are allowed, use underscore (_) instead if the name of the physiology contains any.
+No spaces are allowed.
+Use underscore (_) instead of spaces if any.

 ### 2. Run the sh scripts